Last Updated: April 25, 2022

-Goliaths first appeared as a playable race in the 3.5 supplement Races of Stone.
+Goliaths first appeared as a playable race in the DnD 3.5 supplement Races of Stone, and made their first appearanc ein 5th edition in the Elemental Evil Player’s Companion, making them one of the first non-core playable races in 5e.
 Much like dragonborn are a humanoid dragon, goliaths are a humanoid giant.
 That’s a weird statement to make since giants are basically just tall humanoids, but they’re a separate creature type.
 Still, the appeal of being almost Large size has remained appealing since the goliath’s first appearance.
 Goliaths do have fun and unique background lore, but generally players pick the Goliath because they want to be really big.

 Table of Contents